daphnied/coffee-landing-page/README.md

-Landing page made with Bootstrap
+Landing page developed with HTML, CSS and Bootstrap